Implementation Guide for the World of Warcraft flavor of SRP6

 World Server Proof

-After receiving the CMSG_AUTH_SESSION message the server will have to verify that the client does indeed know the correct session key.
+After receiving the CMSG_AUTH_SESSION wiki message the server will have to verify that the client does indeed know the correct session key.
 This is done by having both the server and client use 32 bit (not byte) values as seeds in a hash with the session key.

 The proof is calculated as SHA1( username | 0 | client_seed | server_seed | session_key ), where: